 But bullying became something of a problem at Barron Park and later at Terman Middle School.

 "At the beginning it hurt, but after awhile I learned to kind of let go of it," she said.
-"I developed a support system for myself — knew me for who I am."
+"I developed a support system for myself -- friends who knew I'm not contagious and knew me for who I am."

 But it wasn't until two summers ago that Moussavian decided to get active in speaking out for herself.

-She and fellow students in a 2009 summer program in Sacramento decided to push a legislative resolution proclaiming the second week of October Disability History Week.
+She and fellow students in a 2009 summer program in Sacramento decided to push a legislative resolution establishing the second week of October as Disability History Week.
 The campaign was coordinated with similar efforts in 23 other states, which now recognize some form of "disability awareness" in October.

 In California, a joint legislative resolution proclaiming Disability History Week each year during the second week of October passed last year.